ehrishirajsharma/Swiftness/README.md

 **Download App:** https://github.com/ehrishirajsharma/Swiftness/releases/download/V0.2/Swiftness.v0.2.app.zip

 Application Crashing or not opening?
-(Some Affected OS versions)
+(We're still working on few specific affected version, fix should be available within this week)

+Temporary fix-around:

 1. Go to `~/Library/Containers/com.RishirajSharma.Swiftness/` and delete all the files
 2. Open the app, it will close automatically